 3 Amazing Benefits of Fasted Exercise

 My life is crazy, and most days I’m running like my hair’s on fire.
 (You know the feeling, right?)
 But no matter how busy things get, I take time to work out every day.
 What’s more, I’m always looking for ways to improve the quality of my exercise routine.
-And lately, I’ve found a way to get far more mileage from each workout: by exercising in a FASTED STATE.
-If you haven’t tried it yourself, I highly recommend it—and here’s why.
+And lately, I’ve found a way to get far more mileage from each workout: by working out during a fast.
+If you haven’t tried it yourself, I highly recommend it.

 About six hours after a meal, your body enters a fasting state.
 When this happens, it burns off its stored sugar and then starts breaking down fat and converting it into ketone bodies for fuel.
 In other words, you start burning fat instead of sugar for energy.